SEMICeu/documentation/toolchain.md

  - a **template for a publication repository** (6).
  - a **template for a thema repository** (7)

+After creating the publication repository from the template, the publication repository must be paired with the generated repository.
+On the contrary, generated repository does not require a template.

+Information on how to do this, as well as more configuration options, is part of the OSLO tamplate documentation, also available on GitHub (8).

 The generated repository does not require a template.

-After creating the publication repository from the template, the publication repository must be paired with the generated repository.
-Documentation on how to do this, as well as more configuration options, are found in the documentation that is part of the [template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template/tree/main/config).

 ### SEMIC setup